Thomas Hammond (regicide): Civil War

 Between 1647 and 1649 he was active member of small committee that represented the interests of the Grandees in the New Model Army in their dealings with the Long Parliament, the Agitators in the army with their and their Leveller allies, and King Charles.
-Was named as a Commissioner at the High Court of Justice for the trial of Charles I and attending no fewer than fourteen of its sittings, but he did not sign the death warrant.
+He was named as a Commissioner at the High Court of Justice for the trial of Charles I and attending no fewer than fourteen of its sittings, but he did not sign the death warrant.
 His motives for not signing are not recorded.

 Post Civil War

 Hammond did not take part in the Cromwellian conquest of Ireland or in the initial invasion of Scotland, but he joined Cromwell at a later date.
 While in Scotland he fell seriously ill.
 His health appears never to have fully recovered and he resigned his commission in 1652.

 After his retirement he was occupied with obtaining pay arrears due to himself and the other personnel of the artillery train that he had commanded.
 He was granted Irish lands for his part in the initial campaign of 1642, and along with his men lands confiscated from Royalists in Middlesex and Surrey.
 In 1657 with his health failing he made his will and he died the next year shortly before his old friend and former commander Oliver Cromwell.
 After the Restoration his name was exempted from the Indemnity and Oblivion Act allowing the state to confiscate the property that had belonged to him.